ajayreddyfsd/ShopMate/webSockets_notes.md

 ```

 Happens once when a user opens the page.
-`socket` is the unique connection object for that user.
+`socket` is the unique connection object for that user. we automatically get this as soon as a new user connects

 ### Detect user leaving